conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 working also for direct usage in Conda environments.
 In fact, we also provide a few convenience packages to install the respective compilers.
-For example, [compilers feedstock ](https://github.com/conda-forge/compilers-feedstock) provides packages installing the same C, C++ and Fortran compilers as normally used in build environments.
+For example, [compilers feedstock ](https://github.com/conda-forge/compilers-feedstock) provides packages installing the same C, C++ and Fortran compilers as normally used in build environments, along with their activation scripts.

 For example, to install a C++ compiler, one could invoke:

 ```bash
 conda install cxx-compiler
 ```

+Please note that these packages must not be used in feedstock; instead the macros listed in `Using compilers in feedstocks`\_ must be used.

 ### Compilers supplied by conda-forge